alpaka-group/llama/docs/pages/introduction.rst

 .. image:: ../images/overview.svg

-The core data structure of LLAMA is the :ref:`View <label-view>`, which holds the memory for the data and provides methods to access the data.
+The core data structure of LLAMA is the :ref:`View <label-view>`, which holds the memory for the data and provides methods to access the data space.
 In order to create a view, a `Mapping` is needed which is an abstract concept.
 LLAMA offers many kinds of mappings and users can also provide their own mappings.
 Mappings are constructed from a :ref:`Datum domain <label-dd>`, containing tags, and an :ref:`Array domain <label-ad>`.